Hartebeesthoek Radio Astronomy Observatory: Research

 HartRAO is used for continuum radiometry, spectroscopy, pulsar timing and interferometry.
-It works together with radio telescopes in other continents as well as the orbiting radio telescopes HALCA (VSOP project) and Spektr-R (RadioAstron) in order to perform Very Long Baseline 😁Interferometry (VLBI) observations.
+It works together with radio telescopes in other continents as well as the orbiting radio telescopes HALCA (VSOP project) and Spektr-R (RadioAstron) in order to perform Very Long Baseline Interferometry (VLBI) observations.

 HartRAO is an associate member of the European VLBI Network, but also operates with the Australia Telescope Long Baseline Array, the Asia-Pacific Telescope, the United States Very Long Baseline Array and the Global Array.

 HartRAO also runs a Space Geodesy programme using VLBI, Satellite laser ranging and the Global Positioning System.
 Development work of a Lunar Laser Ranger (LLR) has commenced, based on a 1 m optical telescope.
 The LLR system will use a 100 mJ, 20 Hz, 80 ps pulse length laser to range to corner cube reflector arrays on the Moon.

 The observatory also provides students and lecturers from South African universities the facilities and opportunities to perform research.

 Involvement with the Karoo Array Telescope Project

 The XDM, a prototype dish for the MeerKAT radio telescope, was constructed at HartRAO.
-The XDM dish design was first used in KAT-7, a seven-dish engineering testbed and science instrument in Carnarvon in the Northern Cape Province.
+The XDM dish design was first used in KAT-7, a seven-dish engineering testbed and science instrument in the Meerkat National Park in Carnarvon, Northern Cape.
 KAT-7, completed in 2012, marked the first stage of MeerKAT development.